-Small children of homeless parents do not have access to good oral care due to their families living situation.
-Some live in shelters and others in the family car.
+Small children of unhoused parents do not have access to good oral care due to their living situation.
+Some families live in shelters and others in the family car.
 Daily brushing habits are not achievable without running water or a private sink to store a toothbrush.
-We are welcomed at the mom and baby shelters on weekends to provide on-site preventative dental care where they are most comfortable.
-Being able to provide our services on weekends ensures that parents will not fall financially behind by missing work for family dental check ups.

-Our homeless male patients inside the shelters are hard working people that can't make ends meet to pay for housing.
-Many have become homeless after suffering an injury at work with no medical insurance, a single income family that suddenly experiences job loss, divorce, child support payments, release from prison with no where else to turn, or a drug addiction that started from an injury medicated with opiods.
+Our male patients experiencing homelessness are hard working men that can't make ends meet to pay for housing.
+Many have become homeless after suffering an injury at work with no medical insurance, a single income family that suddenly experiences job loss, divorce, child support payments, release from prison with no where else to turn, or a drug addiction that started from an injury medicated with opioids.

-Our patients experiencing spinal cord injuries require home dental visits because of lack of mobility, transportation, and body temperature control.
+Our patients with spinal cord injuries require home dental visits due to lack of mobility, transportation, and body temperature control.
 Most of our patients have tracheotomies with ventilators.
-Due to the fact that they are unable to use their arms and hands for brushing, the oral bacteria builds fast and can be aspirated into their breathing tube causing a severe infection in the lungs.
+Due to the inability to use their hands for brushing, the oral bacteria builds fast and can be aspirated into their breathing tube causing pneumonia